johnridesabike/bikewalklife/content/posts/2020/forbes-takes-an-interest-in-low-income-urban-heatwaves.md

 >
 > To capture the experiences of the vulnerable sections, media and local officials could report (alongside the average temperature) the temperatures for low-income areas.

 This shouldn’t be news to anyone who lives in a city with a major divide between the rich and the poor.
-It’s astoundingly obvious when you walk or bike from one neighborhood to the next.
+It’s astoundingly obvious when you walk or bike across neighborhoods.
 [My own city is in the top ten](https://www.npr.org/2020/01/14/795961381/racist-housing-practices-from-the-1930s-linked-to-hotter-neighborhoods-today).